Distribution data supplied by the Ocean Biodiversity Information System (OBIS). To interrogate UK data visit the NBN Atlas.Map Help

 Is the species harmful? | No information |

 Although it is typically found in low abundances, Halidrys siliquosa can sometimes form beds (S. Kraan, pers. comm.).
-Growth rates

 Moss & Lacey (1963) reported a maximum summer growth rate of 2 cm /month, although this figure was based on a single specimen.

+Seasonal changes.
 Moss & Lacey (1963) studied Northumberland populations of Halidrys siliquosa and reported:

-Halidrys siliquosa has been reported to support a number of epiphytic species, depending on location, including microflora (e.g. bacteria, blue green algae, diatoms and juvenile larger algae), Ulothrix and Ceramium sp., hydroids (e.g. Laomedea flexuosa and Obelia spp.), bryozoans (e.g. Scrupocellaria spp.), and ascidians (e.g. Apilidium spp. and Botrylloides leachi ).
+Epiphytes.
+Halidrys siliquosa has been reported to support a number of epiphytic species, depending on location, including microflora (e.g. bacteria, blue-green algae, diatoms and juvenile larger algae), Ulothrix and Ceramium sp., hydroids (e.g. Laomedea flexuosa and Obelia spp.), bryozoans (e.g. Scrupocellaria spp.), and ascidians (e.g. Apilidium spp. and Botrylloides leachi ).
 However, Halidrys siliquosa was considered to be relatively clear of epiphytes due to its ability to shed the outer layer of epidermal cell walls, together with adherent epiphytes (Moss, 1982; Lobban & Harrison, 1997).

-Physiographic preferences | Open coast, Strait / sound, Sea loch / Sea lough, Ria / Voe, Enclosed coast / Embayment |
+Physiographic preferences | Open coast, Strait or Sound, Sea loch or Sea lough, Ria or Voe, Enclosed coast or Embayment |

 Biological zone preferences | Lower eulittoral, Mid eulittoral, Sublittoral fringe, Upper infralittoral |